shriramch/shriramch.github.io/_news/iitgrad.md

 related_posts: false
 ---

-On 13 July 2022, I graduated from IIT Madras with a B. Tech. degree in Computer Science and Engineering!
-I look forward to starting my master's degree at ETH Zürich in 2 months.
+I graduated from IIT Madras with a B. Tech. degree in Computer Science and Engineering!
+As part of my Bachelor’s project with Prof. Nasre’s group, I worked on implementing compiler optimizations for a Graph DSL.
+Looking forward to starting my master’s degree at ETH Zürich in two months.